goto40/self-dsl/docs/xtext_xtend.md

 ## Filter and map functions, lambdas and passing lambdas

 Filter functions can be used to filter a list (like the unix command grep).
-Map funtions can be used to transform a list of elements (like the unix command sed):
+Map functions can be used to transform a list of elements (like the unix command sed):

     ::xtend